andreas-wilm/quad/README.md

 `./quad -q example/qmap_even2.csv -i example/Col0_C1.100k.bam -o out.bam`

-When stdout (-) is used the format changes automatically to SAM.
+When stdout (-) is used for output the format changes automatically to SAM.
 The output format can be changed with `--out-fmt`